-How to stay in medicine - that is the question
+How to remain in medicine

 Most medics just want to be medics.
-They would not have put themselves through the gruelling study and training if they were not passionate about or simply dedicated to their careers and aware of the how privileged they are to be working with people to assist their health.
+They would not have put themselves through the gruelling study and training if they were not passionate about or dedicated to their careers and aware of how privileged they are to be working with people to assist their health.

-At Medical Forum we find that the "presenting" request might be very much within the medical career options arena such as..
+At Medical Forum we find that the "presenting" request varies....

 oThat last question is an interesting one.
 We have many cases where "how do I leave medicine?" has been the "presenting complaint" .
-However, after completing our full programme ( CRP +PCP) the outcome is that a clinical role is retained - often mixed with some other role.
-The most surprising thing to our clients is that they suddenly start ENJOYING clinical practice again.
+However, after completing our Review the outcome is that a clinical role is retained - possibly mixed with some other role.
+The most surprising thing to our clients is that they often start ENJOYING clinical practice again.

 A shift from "help I can't take being a clinician any more" to "I like my clinical role now more than I ever did" is not such a surprise to us.

-This is not to say that some clinicians should not change completely - there is a place for that.
+This is not to say that some clinicians should not change direction completely - there is a place for that.
 But most medics dread letting go of what they have achieved and worked so hard for.
 Not surprisingly.